-Working with our community networks, we offer a range of One to One Outreach Support Projects to help people experiencing mental health difficulties to move forward in their recovery.
+Working with our community networks, we offer a range of one to one and outreach support projects to help people experiencing mental health problems to move forward in their recovery.

 Our aim is to deliver recovery and wellbeing opportunities for people experiencing mental ill health and other support needs, so that they can achieve their hopes and ambitions.

 We work individually to empower people to access the solutions they need for recovery, independence, and progression towards happy, healthy lives.

 Wherever you are on your recovery journey, we’re here to help.

 “I would recommend peer support work to others because it has really helped me pass a difficult part of my life.
 I learnt about strengths that I didn’t know or believed I had.
 I have taken away confidence and ways to continue to support myself and I am so grateful.”

 NHS Rehab Peer Support Workers

 Working with people leaving support from Cornwall Partnership Foundation Trust’s Rehabilitation Service as well as other sources, Cornwall Mind provides adaptable and creative one to one and group support for people, helping them transition to independence.

 The Peer Recovery Supporters use their own experience of recovery to inform their professional practice and work closely with the person, developing a strong bond of trust and supporting them to attend appointments and activities where needed.

 NHS Rehab Peer Support – Funded by Cornwall Partnership NHS Foundation Trust as part of MH Transformation